-Welcome to glorious Iran.
+Welcome to Majestic Iran.
 Tehran, Iran’s capital, locating on the slopes of snowcapped Alborz mountains, is the nation’s dynamic beating heart and a combination of modernity and history.
 You will be met on arrival at Tehran International airport and transferred to your hotel.
 After taking short rest, head to the downtown Tehran and explore its different cultural layers.
-We visit Iran national museum, aging more than 70 years.
+We visit national museum of Iran, aging more than 70 years.
 It is not only the largest museum of History and Archaeology of the country, but ranks as one of the few most prestigious museums of the world in regard to grand volume, diversity and quality of its huge monuments.
 30 Tir street where the museum is located, is now one the recreational spots in the city.
 Though being teemed with cultural features, the street had lost its heydays hustle and bustle.
-However, it is lined with colorful and bright street food stands recently. it boomed once again.
+However, just recently, it is lined with colorful and bright street food stands.
+It boomed once again.
 Our next stop is Abgineh museum, at the end of this historical street.
 It is full of pottery works and ceramics.
 The last place we visit on the first day of our tour is Golestan palace and museum (UNESCO world Heritage Site).
 We can review Qajar history by walking through the Halls and Gallery and a stunning Garden inspired by the European architecture.

 Once again Tehran hosts us.
 This time north of Iran’s capital and way more modern face of it changes your beliefs basically.
 Due to years of stability, advanced highways, bridges and tunnels, numerous parks and modern monuments has changed the cities face little by little.
-Sadabad and Niavaran palaces (2 museums each) represent the most recent royal legacies, Qajar and Pahlavi.
-Delve into Tajrish Bazaar, locals favorite, is the end of our trip.
+Sa’dabad Complex and Niavaran palace (2 museums each) represent the most recent royal legacies, Qajar and Pahlavi.
+Delve into Tajrish Bazaar, locals favorite, is the end of our second day excursion.

 After an almost 3 hours driving we enter Kashan.
-This small city tells amazing stories as well as awe-inspiring detailed stucco of town’s influential families’ houses which reveal millions of secrets.
-Tabatabaeis and Borujerdis houses are bearing most of these stories.
+This small city tells amazing stories and awe-inspiring detailed stucco of town’s influential families’ houses has got millions of secrets to reveal.
+Tabatabaei and Borujerdi Houses are bearing most of these stories.
 The later one is said to be built for the sake of a passionate love, where you can still feel its sweetness.
 Another Iranian garden with high walls and higher cedars, quite visible from behind wall, is our next stop.
 Fin Garden (UNESCO world Heritage Site) and its famous historical bath in which one of Iran’s greatest prime ministers has been murdered has buried stories for years.

 After breakfast, head to an exotic village, a red village on the way to Kashan.
 Some of the best things to do in Kashan are, ironically, not in Kashan.
 Locating 70 kilometer southeast of Kashan, Abyaneh is like a red diamond in the middle of desert context.
-Red clay Houses bear an ancient architectural style.
+Houses are built with red clay and bear an ancient architectural style.
 Women mostly wear red knee-length skirt and white floral long scarf.
 Usually, in spring you can take a leisurely walk among the narrow and sloped lanes and pass the village’s only Jame Mosque with a big decorated wooden door and greet with old women in sitting a group of two or three in the region’s custom.
-You can’t see them anywhere but here in this small village.
-Our journey to glorious Iran continues.
+You can’t see them anywhere but here in this small village in Majestic Iran.

 Day 7- Isfahan-Meybod- Yazd

-Owing to the years of being in the center of attention, glorious Iran is teemed with a bunch of things to visit.
-Consequently, we have a short stop in different places en route.
-A tiny town on the way to Isfahan full of historical monuments can tell you how active this part of glorious Iran used to be.
-Pigeon tower (an old post office), Narin castle, Jameh Mosque of Meybod, Ceramic shops where you can find the best pottery works made by locals who learn to make it from early childhood.
+Owing to the years of being in the center of attention, Majestic Iran is teemed with a bunch of things to visit.
+Consequently, we have a short stop in different places en.
+A tiny town on the way to Isfahan full of historical monuments tell you how active this part of Majestic Iran used to be.
+Pigeon tower (an old post office), Narin castle, Jameh Mosque of Meybod as well as Ceramic shops where you can find the best pottery works made by locals who learn to make it from early childhood.
 Hit the road again and drive to Yazd.

-Today we enter the city of poem, flower and nightingales.
 Shiraz is famous for many things.
 Once you enter the city, you can feel the friendliness and hospitality among locals.
-In Shiraz, city of secrets, you won’t have trouble finding things to do.
+In Shiraz, city of flowers, nightingales and poets, you won’t have trouble finding things to do.
 Whether you are a history buff or into culture and nature, you won’t be disappointed.
-You can wander its streets, stroll in gardens, admire elaborate architectural relics and more over delve into the astonishing traditional bazaars.
+You can wander its streets, stroll in gardens, delve into the astonishing traditional bazaars and admire elaborate architectural relics.
 We visit Vakil complex which is named after the popular Zand-era king’s nickname Vakiloroaya.
-You can buy Iranian handicrafts as well as the city delicious sweets.
-Enjoy walking in Karimkhan Citadel whose bitter orange trees’ smell fills the whole city during spring.
+Enjoy walking in Arg of Karim Khan whose bitter orange trees smell fills the whole city during spring.